firefly-iii/docs/docs/advanced/recurring.rst

 Cron job
 --------

 In order to actually create the transactions, Firefly III requires a cron job to be running on your server.
 It must be set up to run every day.
-The Docker container should launch a cron job itself.
 If you are hosting yourself, you can easily set up a new cron job using `crontab` and simply Googling for "cronjob linux".

 To set up the cron job, please check out the following page :ref:`with more information <cronjobs>`.